 Specific tasks that volunteers will participate in are classroom assistance, meal team and food preparation.
 More creative aspects include crafts and stimulation activities for those with confining disabilities.
 If volunteers wish they can rotate between groups during their period of volunteering.

 At Escuela Especial San Juan de Dios there is one physiotherapist that gives therapy during school schedule.
-A volunteer can be assisting during her work in order to gain experience and help when it is needed.
+A volunteer can be assisting during their work to gain experience and help when it is needed.

 YOUR VOLUNTEER ROLE & TYPICAL CHILDCARE DAY